-- clusterexec-Allows you to run arbitrary commands on a host machine or all hosts in a cluster - clusterupload-Allows you to upload executables and files (for example, compiler, libraries, and so on) to all hosts in a cluster - clusterdownload-Allows you to download files from host machines to a central location clusterupload, clusterexec, and clusterdownload communicate with the eRunner service on Windows hosts or the eRunner daemon on UNIX machines.
+- clusterexec-Lets you run arbitrary commands on a host machine or all hosts in a cluster - clusterupload-Lets you upload executables and files (for example, compiler, libraries, and so on) to all hosts in a cluster - clusterdownload-Lets you download files from host machines to a central location clusterupload, clusterexec, and clusterdownload communicate with the eRunner service on Windows hosts or the eRunner daemon on UNIX machines.
 The eRunner service/daemon listens for connections on port 2411 by default.